-10.3.4.4 Greenhouse Gas Emissions
+10.3.4.3.1 Greenhouse Gas Emissions

 The Proposed Development will generate energy from a renewable source.
 This energy generated will offset energy and the associated emission of greenhouse gases from electricity-generating stations dependent on fossil fuels, thereby having a positive effect on climate.
 As detailed in Table 10-10 above, the Proposed Development will displace carbon dioxide from fossil fuel-based electricity generation, over the proposed 30-year lifespan of the Proposed Development.
 The Proposed Development will assist in reducing carbon dioxide ( $CO_2$ ) emissions that would otherwise arise if the same energy that the Proposed Development will generate were otherwise to be generated by conventional fossil fuel plants.
-This is a long-term significant positive effect on climate.
+This is a long-term significant positive effect.

 Some potential long-term slight negative impacts that may occur during the operational phase of the Proposed Development are the release of small amounts of carbon dioxide to the atmosphere due to the potential alteration to the drainage of the site and the removal of carbon fixing vegetation.
-These impacts will be slight and will be nullified by the quantity of carbon dioxide that will be displaced by the Proposed Development and by the design and layout of the Proposed Development which has ensured the utilisation of as much of the existing roads on site as possible to gain access to the proposed turbine locations and minimise the construction of additional roads through peat-based habitats.
+These impacts will be slight and will be nullified by the quantity of carbon dioxide that will be displaced by the Proposed Development.